no0dles/hammerkit/docs/task/container.md

 ---
 description: >-
-  A task can be contained inside a docker container.
+  A task can be contained inside a container.
 This improves cross-platform support for your build files and reduce the list locally installed tools that are required to run your tasks.
 ---

-# Docker
+# Container

-Every task can run inside a docker container.
+Every task can run inside a container.
 Everything thats needed is to set an `image` property on your task.

 {% code title="build.yaml" %}
 ```yaml